-- f) as a consequence of any decision to liquidate or dissolve the Company or one or several Sub-Fund(s): - g) in the event of the publication (i) of the convening notice to a general meeting of shareholders at which a resolution to wind up the Company or any Sub-Fund is to be proposed, or of the decision of the Board of Directors to wind up one or more Sub-Funds, or (ii) to the extent that such a suspension is justified for the protection of the shareholders, of the notice of the general meeting of shareholders at which the merger of the Company or a Sub-Fund is to be proposed, or of the decision of the Board of Directors to merge one or more Sub-Funds; - h) where the master UCITS of a feeder Sub-Fund temporarily suspends the repurchase, redemption or subscription of its units/shares, whether on its own initiative or at the request of its competent authorities: - any other circumstances beyond the control of the Board of Directors as determined by the Directors in their discretion. - B. Any suspension of the calculation of the Net Asset Value of the Shares of one or more Sub-Fund(s) or Class(es) will notified by the Company in such manner as it may deem appropriate.
+- f) as a consequence of any decision to liquidate or dissolve the Company or one or several Sub-Fund(s); - g) in the event of the publication (i) of the convening notice to a general meeting of shareholders at which a resolution to wind up the Company or any Sub-Fund is to be proposed, or of the decision of the Board of Directors to wind up one or more Sub-Funds, or (ii) to the extent that such a suspension is justified for the protection of the shareholders, of the notice of the general meeting of shareholders at which the merger of the Company or a Sub-Fund is to be proposed, or of the decision of the Board of Directors to merge one or more Sub-Funds; - h) where the master UCITS of a feeder Sub-Fund temporarily suspends the repurchase, redemption or subscription of its units/shares, whether on its own initiative or at the request of its competent authorities: - i) any other circumstances beyond the control of the Board of Directors as determined by the Directors in their discretion. - B. The issue and repurchase of Shares shall be prohibited: - (a) during any period in which there is no depositary; - (b) where the Management Company or the Depositary is put into liquidation or declared bankrupt or seeks an arrangement with creditors, a suspension of payment or a controlled management or is the subject of similar proceedings. - C. Any suspension of the calculation of the Net Asset Value of the Shares of one or more Sub-Fund(s) or Class(es) will notified by the Company in such manner as it may deem appropriate.
 The Company will inform the Shareholders having requested the subscription, redemption or conversion of the Shares of these Sub-Funds or Classes of any suspension of calculation in the appropriate manner.